 Hurricanes and Tropical Cyclones Overview.
 US Hurricane Frequency of Occurrence This map shows the concentration of hurricanes over the past 69 years.

+A data-set of tropical storms was obtained from the Pacific Disaster Center (www.pdc.org).
 Why Hurricane Categories Make a Difference.
 What's the difference between hurricanes, cyclones and typhoons? - CBBC Newsround.
 Image copyright National Oceanic and Atmospheric Administration Hurricanes, cyclones and typhoons are all tropical storms.

 They are all same thing but are given different names depending on where they appear.
 When they reach populated areas they usually bring very strong wind and rain which can cause a lot of damage.
 Hurricanes are tropical storms that form over the North Atlantic Ocean and Northeast Pacific.
 Cyclones are formed over the South Pacific and Indian Ocean.
-Hurricanes and Tropical Cyclones Overview.
-Modernizing weather forecasts and disaster planning to save lives.
-Is it hot outside?
+Typhoons are formed over the Northwest Pacific Ocean.

 Scientists point to higher ocean temperatures as the main culprit, since hurricanes and tropical storms get their energy from warm water.
 As sea surface temperatures rise, developing storms will contain more energy.
 At the same time, other factors such as rising sea levels, disappearing wetlands, and increased coastal development threaten to intensify the damage caused by hurricanes and tropical storms.